 ENERGY STAR, jobs, and the economy

 ENERGY STAR fosters economic development, greater competitiveness, and a healthy environment.
-ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses 503 billion kWh of energy and $34 billion on their energy bills* in 2015 alone.
+ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses nearly 400 billion kWh of electricity and over $30 billion on their energy costs in 2016 alone.
 Moreover, by increasing energy efficiency, ENERGY STAR is supporting U.S. energy security and helping improve the reliability of the electricity grid.

 ENERGY STAR and the environment